jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

 :red:`closed`  :red:`NOT set`  :red:`NOT pushed`  :green:`too hot`    :red:`OFF`
 :red:`closed`  :red:`NOT set`  :red:`NOT pushed`  :red:`NOT too hot`  :red:`OFF`
 =============  ==============  =================  ==================  ================

+the only time this Microwave heats food is when the door is :green:`closed`, the timer is :green:`set`, the start button is :green:`pushed` and the microwave temperature is :red:`NOT too hot`.

 ----